sh4tteredd/nothing-phone-1-tools/README.md

 ## DISCLAIMER:

 **I am not responsible for any damage you made to your device.
-You have been warned**
+You have been warned.**

+The `flash_all.sh` is not verified to work at the moment.
+Needs more testing.

 ## OS support: